Quantum biology: Photosynthesis

 Diagram of FMO complex.
 Light excites electrons in an antenna.
 The excitation then transfers through various proteins in the FMO complex to the reaction center to further photosynthesis.

 Photosynthesis refers to the biological process that photosynthetic cells use to synthesize organic compounds from inorganic starting materials using sunlight.
 What has been primarily implicated as exhibiting non-trivial quantum behaviors is the light reaction stage of photosynthesis.
 In this stage, photons are absorbed by the membrane-bound photosystems.
 Photosystems contain two major domains, the light-harvesting complex (antennae) and the reaction center.
 These antennae vary among organisms.
 For example, bacteria use circular aggregates of chlorophyll pigments, while plants use membrane-embedded protein and chlorophyll complexes.
 Regardless, photons are first captured by the antennae and passed on to the reaction-center complex.
 Various pigment-protein complexes, such as the FMO complex in green sulfur bacteria, are responsible for transferring energy from antennae to reaction site.
 The photon-driven excitation of the reaction-center complex mediates the oxidation and the reduction of the primary electron acceptor, a component of the reaction-center complex.
 Much like the electron transport chain of the mitochondria, a linear series of oxidations and reductions drives proton (H+) pumping across the thylakoid membrane, the development of a proton motive force, and energetic coupling to the synthesis of ATP.

 Previous understandings of electron-excitation transference (EET) from light-harvesting antennae to the reaction center have relied on the Förster theory of incoherent EET, postulating weak electron coupling between chromophores and incoherent hopping from one to another.
 This theory has largely been disproven by FT electron spectroscopy experiments that show electron absorption and transfer with an efficiency of above 99%, which cannot be explained by classical mechanical models.
 Instead, as early as 1938, scientists theorized that quantum coherence was the mechanism for excitation-energy transfer.
 Indeed, the structure and nature of the photosystem places it in the quantum realm, with EET ranging from the femto- to nanosecond scale, covering sub-nanometer to nanometer distances.
 The effects of quantum coherence on EET in photosynthesis are best understood through state and process coherence.
 State coherence refers to the extent of individual superpositions of ground and excited states for quantum entities, such as excitons.
 Process coherence, on the other hand, refers to the degree of coupling between multiple quantum entities and their evolution as either dominated by unitary or dissipative parts, which compete with one another.
-Both of these types of coherence are implicated in photosynthetic EET, where a exciton is coherently delocalized over several chromophores.
+Both of these types of coherence are implicated in photosynthetic EET, where an exciton is coherently delocalized over several chromophores.
 This delocalization allows for the system to simultaneously explore several energy paths and use constructive and destructive interference to guide the path of the exciton's wave packet.
 It is presumed that natural selection has favored the most efficient path to the reaction center.
 Experimentally, the interaction between the different frequency wave packets, made possible by long-lived coherence, will produce quantum beats.